Rodvak/splor/README.md

 # RANDOMRE

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project allows the user to generate a random recipe with instructions and servings.
+[Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts